Changhe Freedom

 The Changhe Freedom (福瑞达) is a five- to eight-seater Microvan and a two- to five- seater pickup truck made by Changhe.
 Originally launched as a cheap microvan for third to fourth tier cities, the microvan later spawned more premium passenger models and later developed into a compact MPV product series spawning a variety of vehicles including the Changhe Freedom M50, Changhe Freedom M60 and Changhe Freedom M70.

 Overview

 The Changhe Freedom was originally launched as a cargo-focused microvan.
 The purpose could be seen from the design, with the tail lamps located on the rear bumper and providing a maximum tailgate dimension for cargo loading and unloading.
 Later models were redesigned to fit the tail lamps on the D-pillars which is a design closer to passenger vehicles and MPVs.

 The engine option for the Changhe Freedom includes a 1.0 liter inline-four engine producing 60hp and a 1.0 liter inline-four engine producing 95hp, both mated to a 5 speed manual transmission.

 Prices of the Changhe Freedom ranges from 28,800 to 47,800 yuan before the model was discontinued.

+The model was offered in Vietnam as Thaco Towner since 2014 and was sold alongside the Suzuki Carry-based Thaco Towner that was offered with smaller engine.
+It was offered in both microvan and pickup truck variants.
+It was already discontinued as of 2025, replaced by the newer Changan-based model.